Bayslak/avoid-the-knifes/README.md

 **Avoid the Knifes** is an open-source project written in Rust using the [Bevy](https://bevyengine.org/) game engine.
 This project is a playground to help me learn more about Rust and Bevy while creating a fun and interactive game.
 The primary objective of the game is to avoid falling knives while collecting coins to increase your score.

 As I continue to learn, I will be gradually adding new features to enhance the game.
-The next planned features include animations and a main menu.

 ## Features